 4 Concepts and background

-4.1 Plug and Connect NE connection to network Concept
+4.1 Plug and Connect Concept

 4.1.1 General description

-Plug and connect to management system connects the NE to its management system.
+Plug and connect is a list of procedures for connecting the NE to its management system.
 The basic steps of Plug and Connect are described in clause 6.1.1.

 The entities involved in the PnC concept are NE, DHCP server, DNS Server, Certification Authority server, SCS (including the Initial and Serving SCS that could be the same in certain deployment scenarios), Security Gateway.